Welcome to our BBEC Transition Page where you’ll find lots of useful information about moving to BBEC!

 What time does school start and finish?

-School is open to children from 7.30am to enjoy some breakfast and some social time with friends before lessons start.
-All students must be in school before 8.30am.
-The day finishes at 3:00pm (Mon to Thu) and 2.25pm (Fri).
+School is open to children from 8.00am to enjoy some breakfast and some social time with friends before lessons start.
+All students must be in school before 8.20am.
+The day finishes at 3:00pm (Mon to Fri) .

 How long do lessons last for?

-There are 5 x 1 hour lessons each school day, plus a 35-minute form time Monday to Thursday.
+There are 5 x 1 hour lessons each school day.
+The school day will start with VIP and assemblies which last for 45 minutes.
 Teachers meet students at their classroom door and learning begins the moment they enter the classroom (this is why it is so important students are on time!).

 What extra-curricular activities are available to my child?

-Here is an example of the extra-curricular activities available to students this academic year.
+Here EXTRA CUR is an example of the extra-curricular activities available to students this academic year.
 Please be aware that this may change in September.

 Can my child be in a form group with his/her friends from primary?